GianlucaGuarini/rob/README.md

 rob add simple-node-js `/Users/WhoAmI/Projects/rob-templates/nodejs`
 ```

+The command above will store the template in a file called `.rob` in your home directory.

 ## Create a new project

 Run `rob new` from any folder on your machine and if you have Rob templates available, it will create your project running the questionnaire and copying the files of the template chosen in the current directory

+### Autoignore files

+Rob will automatically parse any `.gitignore` recursively in your selected template folders to ignore specific files that you don't want to copy over when you create a new project

 # Todo